 Staying at a homestay or bed and breakfast is a good idea during Durga Puja, as you'll be able to get personal attention and advice from the hosts.
 Central Bed and Breakfast is among the best in the city, with a handy south Kolkata location about 10 minutes from Park Street.
 The accommodations consist of four guest rooms inside a big apartment, in the same building where the owner lives.
 The property offers fabulous city views, a communal living room, fully equipped kitchen that guests can use, and a treadmill for fitness fanatics.
 It's clean, safe, and great value for money.

 - Address: Flat 28, 7th floor, Lansdowne Court, 5B Sarat Bose Road, Kolkata.

 - Close To: Ballygunge, Hazra.

-For a luxurious stay in an upmarket south Kolkata neighborhood that's handy for visiting many popular Durga Puja pandals, the new Park Plaza Ballygunge is the place!
+For a luxurious stay in an upmarket south Kolkata neighborhood that's handy for visiting many popular Durga Puja pandals, the new Radisson Kolkata Ballygunge is the place!
 The hotel has three bars (including one on the rooftop), two restaurants, a coffee shop, a spectacular outdoor infinity swimming pool, spa, fitness center, business center, and 92 guest rooms.